pinterest/riffed/README.md

 %Structs.User{firstName: "Stinky", lastName: "Stinkman"}
 ```

 ...but you'll rarely use the Struct module directly.
-Instead, you'll use the `Rift.Client` or `Rift.Server` modules.
+Instead, you'll use the `Riffed.Client` or `Riffed.Server` modules.

 If your Thrift structs define default values for fields, these will be preserved in Elixir structs, using appropiate types.
-The only exception is that Rift cannot handle default values that reference other structs; the default value for these fields will always be `:undefined`.
+The only exception is that Riffed cannot handle default values that reference other structs; the default value for these fields will always be `:undefined`.

-## Generating Servers with `Rift.Server`
+## Generating Servers with `Riffed.Server`

-`Rift.Server` assumes you have a module that has a bunch of handler functions in it.
+`Riffed.Server` assumes you have a module that has a bunch of handler functions in it.
 When a thrift RPC is called, your parameters will be converted into Elixir structs and then passed in to one of your handler functions.
 Let's assume you have the following thrift defined:

 ```thrift
 enum UserState {